organisciak/.vim/README.md

 git clone https://github.com/organisciak/.vim.git
 ```

 Vim settings are kept in ~/.vimrc.
 To keep everything in the repo, add a symlink to the repo's version of vimrc.
 This will replace your copy.
-If you don't want to do so, at the very least have the vimrc lines necessaryfor Pathogen (https://github.com/tpope/vim-pathogen).
+If you don't want to do so, at the very least have the vimrc lines necessary for Pathogen (https://github.com/tpope/vim-pathogen).

 ```
 ln -s ~/.vim/vimrc ~/.vimrc